PTA’S REFLECTIONS ART PROGRAM BRINGS ART TO LIFE ACROSS THE NATION

 Literature: Accepted forms of fiction and nonfiction include: Prose, poetry, reflective essay, screen play and play script, narrative, and short story.
 Entrants may write in their primary language as long as an interpretive English translation is also attached.
 Use of copyrighted material is prohibited.
 Writing must not exceed 2,000 words and may be handwritten or typed.
 Accepted formats: Single-sided print on 8 ½x11” paper and pdf file in a 9X12 envelope or page protector.
 Literature Rules

 Music Composition: All music styles and combinations of instrumentation are accepted.
 Entrant must be the composer and may also be the performer, or one of the performers.
 Use of copyrighted material is prohibited.
 Audio file must not exceed 5 min. and 1 GB in size.
-Accepted formats: MP3, WMA, WAV, ACC, FLAC.
+Accepted formats: MP3, WAV.
 Notation (score/tablature) in PDF format is only required for middle school.
 Submit CD/DVD/USB Drive in 9X12 inch envelope with Student Entry Form in page protector taped to envelope.
 Notation should be single-sided print on 8 ½ X 11 paper.
 Music Rules

 Q. What happens if my child wins at the local level in Hampstead?